Inaksim/spring-CRUD-application/README.md

-# spring-CRUD-application
+# spring-Login-registration-application
-Simple CRUD application with Spring Security, Thymeleaf and Hibernate
+Simple login-registration application with Spring Security, Thymeleaf and Hibernate